Product Guide

 24-32px -- Playful and Bold

 Heavily rounded corners that create pill-shaped buttons and very soft card edges.
-This range makes a strong design statement and works well for creative brands, children's products, and designs that want to feel fun, casual, and approachable.
+Works well for creative brands, children's products, and designs that want to feel fun and casual.
 At 32px, smaller elements like buttons become fully pill-shaped.

 Image